Basic Policy on Exercise of Voting Rights

 In accordance with the finalized in-house regulations, the Stewardship Committee deliberates on the formulation of the Basic Policy and specific criteria for the exercise of voting rights (hereinafter referred to as "Criteria for Determining the Exercise of Voting Rights"), the development of practical execution processes, and the creation of a structure, etc. to handle instructions for the exercise of voting rights, whereupon the matter is then approved by the Responsible Investment Officer.

-SMDAM will undertake particularly detailed research and analysis before deciding how to vote if there has been an act causing social discredit or an anti-social act (hereinafter referred to as "acts causing discredit"), or if an investee company, etc. has any agenda proposals that are considered likely to have a significant impact on value such as proposals to be raised at an extraordinary general meeting, shareholder (or investor) proposals, capital reductions, capital increases allocated to third parties or mergers/business transfers, etc.
+SMDAM will undertake particularly detailed research and analysis before deciding how to vote if there has been an act affecting social credibility, or if an investee company, etc. has any agenda proposals that are considered likely to have a significant impact on value such as proposals to be raised at an extraordinary general meeting, shareholder (or investor) proposals, capital reductions, capital increases allocated to third parties or mergers/business transfers, etc.

-Note that when exercising voting rights in investee companies, etc. that have participated in "deep dialogue (*3)," SMDAM will consider the content of the dialogue and apply the Criteria for Determining the Exercise of Voting Rights more flexibly, making judgments from a medium- to long-term perspective based on individual circumstances.
+Note that when exercising voting rights in investee companies, etc. that have participated in the engagement, SMDAM will consider the content of the dialogue and apply the Criteria for Determining the Exercise of Voting Rights more flexibly, making judgments from a medium- to long-term perspective based on individual circumstances.

 In principle, for foreign stocks and foreign REITs, SMDAM exercises voting rights in line with conditions pertaining to the fund and the issuing country.
 However, to exercise voting rights more efficiently, SMDAM may commission an external company to study the agenda proposals or use the services of an external proxy advisory firm.